devploit/blog/_posts/2024-07-03-cracking-gandalf-conquering-the-lakera-ai-security-challenge.md

 ### Description

 The highest level challenges you to assemble the password from segments of text.
+This level tests the player's ability to gather fragmented information and synthesize it into a coherent answer.

 ### Technique Used: